 We recently spent a day and night in La Jolla, California.
-We’d like to thank the Grande Colonial Hotel, George’s at the Cove and the San Diego Tourism Authority for their help planning our trip.
+We’d like to thank the Grande Colonial Hotel, George’s at the Cove, and the San Diego Tourism Authority for their help in planning our trip.
 We were not paid for our reviews.
 All opinions reflect our own opinions and experiences.

 While visiting La Jolla we had the opportunity to dine at George’s at the Cove.
 Fodor’s named George’s at the Cove “One of the World’s Top Ten Restaurants”.
 Featuring three different levels to explore George’s at the Cove menu varies at each unique level.
 The casual rooftop Ocean Terrace offers a terrific view (perfect for a spectacular sunset) of La Jolla Cove and serves up lunch and dinner.
 Next, on the middle level is Level 2, which prepares special cocktails and offers a casual lunch and dinner menu.
 The lower level is home to California Modern, where we discovered an eclectic gourmet dinner menu designed to please every food traveler.

 If you wander to the restaurant downstairs you’ll want to order one of their unique hand-crafted cocktails as you ponder exactly how you’re going to choose what to order from this tasty menu.